 For all these reasons, a strike can open workers up to left political ideas, especially if some leftist human beings are there in the fight with them.

 It can be difficult for DSA chapters to know how to support a strike, more than showing up at a picket line, if connections haven’t yet been made.
 The excellent work of the East Bay DSA chapter in supporting the Oakland teachers’ strike in February, where members gathered and coordinated material aid (Bread for Ed) as well as swelling picket lines, was greatly aided by the fact that the chapter had teachers as members.

 The DSLC has commissioned a pamphlet on how best to support strikes.
 One goal of that work should be to establish local DSA as a trusted ally that unions can count on when they are in a fight — a normal part of the labor scene.
 Such a pamphlet should be followed by local and national discussion groups and calls, sharing successes and lessons learned, and chapter-level planning for following up.

-• Another good way to connect to the local labor movement is through our M4A campaign.
+Another good way to connect to the local labor movement is through our Medicare for All (M4A) campaign.
 Call up local unions and ask to have a brief speaker at their monthly meeting or at some other appropriate body.
-Plenty of unions have endorsed M4A at the national level but fewer are doing much about it locally.
+Plenty of unions have endorsed M4A at the national level, but fewer are doing much about it locally.
 In Detroit, for example, an electrician DSA member arranged for a DSA M4A leader to speak to a young workers committee of his local — and older electricians came too.

 All these activities are part of the Rank-and-File Strategy, which is about closing the generations-long gap between socialists and the rest of the working class.